2019 Northern Colorado Bears football team

 The 2019 Northern Colorado Bears football team represented the University of Northern Colorado in the 2019 NCAA Division I FCS football season.
 They were led by ninth-year head coach Earnest Collins Jr. and played their home games at Nottingham Field.
 They were a member of the Big Sky Conference.
 They finished the season 2–10, 2–6 in Big Sky play to finish in a five-way tie for ninth place.
 On November 24, 2019, Earnest Collins Jr. was let go after nine seasons, he finished at Northern Colorado with a record of 28–72.

-Previous season

-The Bears finished the 2018 season 2–9, 2–6 in Big Sky play to finish in 11th place.

 Preseason

 Big Sky preseason poll

 The Big Sky released their preseason media and coaches' polls on July 15, 2019.
 The Bears were picked to finish in thirteenth place in both polls.

 Preseason All-Big Sky team

 The Bears did not have any players selected to the preseason all-Big Sky team.